inpercima/swaaplate/README.md

 [![dependencies Status](https://david-dm.org/inpercima/swaaplate/status.svg)](https://david-dm.org/inpercima/swaaplate)
 [![devDependencies Status](https://david-dm.org/inpercima/swaaplate/dev-status.svg)](https://david-dm.org/inpercima/swaaplate?type=dev)

 [s]imple [w]eb [a]pp [a]ngular tem[plate].
-A very simple own template for webapps.
+A very simple template generator for angular webapps.

 Projects like [publicmedia](https://github.com/inpercima/publicmedia), [mittagstisch](https://github.com/inpercima/mittagstisch) or [run-and-fun-2](https://github.com/inpercima/run-and-fun-2) are build on it.

 ## Benefits of swaaplate

-With swaaplate the goal should be to create an Angular-Web App with a backend of your choice.
+With swaaplate, the goal should be to create an Angular web app with a selected backend.
-With which techniques, languages ​​and tools you would worked, should be set free.
-Swaaplate allows you to combine your choices.
+Which techniques, languages and tools are to be used can be selected and appropriately combined.

 Currently the following combinations are possible.
 * `Angular` - `js` - `npm`